 In 2014, legislation was passed to amend the procedure for taxpayers to claim the Economic Development Ad Valorem Tax Exemption.
-Prior to 2014, to qualify for the exemption, the improvements must have been made or the tangible personal property added after the adoption of an ordinance by the local government.
+Prior to 2014, Economic Development Ad Valorem Tax exemptions required improvements to be made or tangible personal property to be added after the adoption of an ordinance by the local government.
 In 2014, the Legislature amended s.
-196.1995, F.S., to allow the improvements to have been made after a local motion or resolution is passed but prior to adoption of an ordinance.
+196.1995, F.S., to allow the improvements to be made after a local motion or resolution is passed but prior to adoption of an ordinance.
 (Ch.
-2014-40, s.
+2014-40, ss.
 1 and 14, L.O.F.
 (HB 7081, and SB 730))

-In 2014, the Legislature also amended the tax certificate process used for the collection of unpaid taxes, including changes to the application to obtain a tax deed by the holder of a tax certificate, the redemption of tax certificates, sales at public auction, and the disbursement of proceeds from the sale.
+The 2014 Legislature also amended the tax certificate process used for collecting unpaid tax revenue, including changes to the application to obtain a tax deed by the holder of a tax certificate, the redemption of tax certificates, sales at public auction, and the disbursement of proceeds from the sale.
 (Ch.
 2014-211, L.O.F.
 (HB 797))

 In the 2015 regular session, legislation was passed to allow a taxpayer to include multiple items of substantially similar tangible personal property on a single value adjustment board petition and to pay a single filing fee (Ch.
-2015-115, L.O.F.)
-(HB 489).
+2015-115, L.O.F.
+(HB 489)).
 In addition, the Legislature recognized in statute that leaseholds and improvements constructed and used to provide housing pursuant to the federal Military Housing Privatization Initiative on land owned by the federal government are exempt from ad valorem taxation (Ch.
-2015-80, L.O.F.)(HB 361).
+2015-80, L.O.F.
+(HB 361)).
 Further, legislation was passed to require local boards of county commissioners to fund their respective property appraiser's office according to the amount determined by the DOR in its final budget determination, regardless of a pending appeal to the Administration Commission (Ch.
-2015-87, L.O.F.)(HB 213).
+2015-87, L.O.F.
+(HB 213)).

 In the first special session of 2015, the Legislature passed an omnibus tax-cut bill that, in section 1 of the bill, modified the statutory definition of "common elements" for ad valorem tax purposes to include property within the same county as a subdivision and used for at least 10 years exclusively for the benefit of lot owners within the subdivision (Ch.
-2015-221, L.O.F.)(HB 33-A).
+2015-221, L.O.F.
+(HB 33-A)).